Query Logic.

 After all pumps have been scored, the system ranks and limits results:

-✓ SORT BY SCORE: Pumps sorted by match score (highest first)
+✓ SORT BY SCORE, THEN PART NUMBER: Pumps sorted by match score (highest first), then by part number descending

 ✓ LIMIT RESULTS: Take top N results (default: 5)